zenlm/zen-musician/README.md

 ---
 Our model's name is **YuE (乐)**.
 In Chinese, the word means "music" and "happiness."
 Some of you may find words that start with Yu hard to pronounce.
 If so, you can just call it "yeah."
 We wrote a song with our model's name, see [here](assets/logo/yue.mp3).

 YuE is a groundbreaking series of open-source foundation models designed for music generation, specifically for transforming lyrics into full songs (lyrics2song).
-It can generate a complete song, lasting several minutes, that includes both a catchy vocal track and complementary accompaniment, ensuring a polished and cohesive result.
-YuE is capable of modeling diverse genres/vocal styles.
-Below are examples of songs in the pop and metal genres.
+It can generate a complete song, lasting several minutes, that includes both a catchy vocal track and accompaniment track.
+YuE is capable of modeling diverse genres/languages/vocal techniques.
 Please visit the [**Demo Page**](https://map-yue.github.io/) for amazing vocal performance.

 ## News and Updates